The Chief Risk Officer

 While it is not uncommon for risk managers to work closely with individual business units and, in some cases, to have dual reporting lines, the risk management function should be sufficiently independent of the business units whose activities and exposures it reviews.

-One of the most important challenges for the Chief Risk Officer is to implement an Enterprice Wide Risk Management program, following the Enterprise Risk Management — Integrated Framework by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-According to this framework, the underlying premise of enterprise risk management is that every entity exists to provide value for its stakeholders.
+One of the most important challenges for the Chief Risk Officer is to implement an enterprise wide risk management program.
+The CRO can follow the approach of an international standard, like the Enterprise Risk Management — Integrated Framework by the Committee of Sponsoring Organizations of the Treadway Commission (COSO ERM).

 All entities face uncertainty, and the challenge for management is to determine how much uncertainty to accept as it strives to grow stakeholder value.